RobinLinus/coins-legacy/notes/succinct-fullnode.md

 `headers_chain + bit_vector + extended_blocks ~ 27 MB + 63 MB + 100 * 4 MB = 490 MB`.

 This is only 1.5 YouTube videos and therefore interesting to serve endusers.

-### Further Compression Ideas

-#### Succinct Extended Blocks
-Can we further compress the data?
-Obviously, we would have to compress the extended blocks because they make up 90% of the download.
-Some extensions are indeed redundant.
-We can remove any inclusion proof for an output created within those 100 blocks.
-Additionally, some proofs intersect which we can further exploit.
-Still, the majority of extended block data remains.
-Furthermore, blocks with more than 50% SegWit transactions are proportionally more efficient than our estimate.

-#### Progressive Hash Digest
-The transactions within the inclusion proofs are a major inefficiency.
-SegWit transactions help because they exclude the Signatures from a transaction's hash.
-We might be able to reduce the data further by progressively digesting the transaction.
-We do not care about its inputs - we want to prove only one output.
-So we can pre-digest all inputs and all outputs up to our output's index.
-This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
-That is sufficient.
-In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.

-Question: Can SHA256 digest the prefix of a preimage to an intermediate hash which can be later digested with the postfix to result in the preimage's hash?
-Formally, let `preimage = prefix + postfix` then is there

-`SHA256( preimage ) = G( H( prefix ), postfix)`?

-Indeed, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible to diggest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
-[Demo code](https://coins.github.io/notes/progressive-sha256.html).
-This means output inclusion proofs do not grow with the size of funding inputs.
-This compresses non-SegWit transactions, too.

-An even more efficient construction would work in three steps `preimage = prefix + output + postfix` and pre-digest both the prefix and the postfix such that we would have to insert only our output to retrieve the hash.
-This is probably(?) impossible though.

-#### Extending Blocks on Request
-We might be able to reduce the network overhead further by extending blocks interactively.
-New UTXOs are more likely to get spent.
-Thus, the longer a node listens the fewer block extensions it requires.
-The more blocks it knows, the more proofs it can generate by itself.
-We can extend our protocol such that a node requests "blocks with extensions since chain height X" where X is a constant communicated at the beginning of a peer session.

 ### Efficient UTXO Queries